There Goes a...

-Real Wheels, also known as There Goes A..., is a series of children's educational videos for ages 3–8 that features a specified vehicle and the different jobs that it has along with real people who work the job which requires the vehicle.
-Episodes like There Goes a Garbage Truck, There Goes the Mail and There Goes a Rescue Vehicle, were released as a part of the Dream Big series.
-Each episode focuses on different modes of transport, though one episode is reserved for Santa Claus and another for roller coasters.
-Each is live-action, starring Dave Hood who is sometimes accompanied by Becky Borg.
-Dave Hood does not appear in There Goes a Farm Truck, There Goes a Tractor and There Goes a Dump Truck, in which he is replaced by David Sidoni.
+Real Wheels, also known as There Goes A..., Live Action Video for Kids, and Dream Big, is a live-action series of children's educational videos for ages 3–8 that features a specified vehicle and the different jobs it has along with real people who work the job which requires the vehicle.
+Each episode focuses on a different vehicle, though one episode is reserved for Santa Claus and another for roller coasters.
+Episodes 1-4, 10, and 21-24 are hosted by Dave Hood, episodes 5-9 and 11-17 are also hosted by Dave Hood, with Becky Borg as co-host, and episodes 18-20 are hosted by David Sidoni.